Scots Wikipedia: Early reception

-Controversy
+Pseudo-Scots controversy

 In August 2020, the site attracted attention after a Reddit post noted that the project contained an unusually high number of articles written in poor-quality Scots.
 They were written by a single prolific contributor, who was an American teenager.
-These articles consisted of mostly English instead of Scots vocabulary and grammar.
-It is claimed that the editor apparently used an online English–Scots dictionary to translate parts of English Wikipedia articles word-by-word, without regard for syntax.
+Quartz reporter Nicolás Rivero described these articles as written in "English with a put-on Scottish accent, ignoring actual Scots grammar and vocabulary."

-Over 23,000 articles, approximately a third of the entire Scots Wikipedia at that time, were created by the editor.
-These articles have been described as "English written in a Scottish accent," with gibberish and nonsensical words and spellings not present in any Scots dialect.
-Following public backlash, the editor reportedly wrote an apology.
+Nearly 23,000 articles, approximately a third of the entire Scots Wikipedia at that time, were created by the editor.
+Following public backlash, the editor wrote an apology.

 In response to the controversy, the Scots Wikipedia started a review of its articles for language inaccuracies, and deleted many of the affected articles.

 Robert McColl Millar, professor in linguistics and Scottish language at the University of Aberdeen, has said that the affected articles displayed "a very limited knowledge both of Modern Scots and its earlier manifestations".
 Michael Dempster, director of the Scots Language Centre, contacted the Wikimedia Foundation over the possibility of building upon the Scots Wikipedia's existing infrastructure, describing the renewed interest in the site as having "potential to be a great online focus" for the Scots language.